imagej/imagej.github.io/_pages/plugins/sprout-morphology.md

 Usage
 -----

-Open a maximum intensity projection of the multi-channel image to be analyzed, then start the plugin via {% include bc content='Analyze|Sprout Morphology'%}.
+Open a maximum intensity projection of the multi-channel image to be analyzed, then start the plugin via {% include bc path='Analyze|Sprout Morphology'%}.
 The process consists of up to six dialogs:

 ### General configuration